-At Oxford there are nearly 4,500 students from 54 countries across Europe.
-The largest source of students is Germany, followed by Spain, France and Italy.
-A third study subjects in the Social Sciences, and nearly a third are in the Mathematical, Physical and Life Sciences division.
+At Oxford there are over 4,300 students from 53 countries across Europe.
+The largest source of students is Germany, followed by Italy, France and Spain.
+Nearly a third study subjects in the Social Sciences, and a third are in the Mathematical, Physical and Life Sciences division.

 Once students arrive at the University, there is a vibrant European community for them to participate in.
 The Oxford University European Affairs Society is a student-run non-partisan forum for the discussion of European issues and problems.
 The Society aims to foster an understanding of political, social and cultural issues relating to the whole continent of Europe, from the Atlantic to the Urals.
 The Society provides an independent forum for debate and discussion by members and guests and has welcomed heads of European states, foreign ministers, and other senior politicians, civil servants, military officials, and opinion leaders from across Europe.
 In addition, country specific societies exist for many European countries.

-Oxford has over 1,900 European academics from 39 countries.
-Germany provides the most with nearly 20%, and is followed by Italy, Spain and France.
+Oxford has over 1,900 European academics from 41 countries.
+Germany provides the most with nearly 20%, and is followed by Italy, France and Spain.

 Professor Anna Sapir Abulafia (Netherlands)